 The bus ride from Berlin-Schönefeld Airport to Dresden takes around two hours.
 The service is direct but may have some stops en route.

-The Postbus generally gets the highest satisfaction ratings while Student Agency, a Czech company, offers the best cancellation options – currently free if cancelled more than 30 minutes before departure.
+The Postbus generally gets the highest satisfaction ratings while Student Agency, a Czech company, offers the best cancellation options – currently free if canceled more than 30 minutes before departure.
 Buses almost always have toilets and drinks on board and free wifi (but that is not guaranteed).

 The fine print of the different services differs but the conditions are roughly the same.
 Passengers with a reservation have a guaranteed seat – tickets are best reserved online in advance but if there is space available may also be bought from the driver.
 The reservation is for a specific bus – if you miss the bus for whatever reason, you need a new ticket.

 Berlin-Schönefeld and Dresden are usually not the first or last stop of these buses so ask if the destinations are not clearly visible on the bus window.

 Buses usually depart from Bayerische Straße on the southern side (opposite side from the old town center) at Dresden Hauptbahnhof main train station.
 Most buses (and trains) also call at Dresden-Neustadt station, which is often closer to tourist hotels and much smaller so easier to find the bus.

 (Note: During 2016, all German Postbus and continental European Megabus routes were taken over and are bookable via Flixbus.)